HumbertoFox/nextjs-kits-starter/README.en.md

 </div>

 ## 👤 Admin Registration Page (Next.js + Prisma)
 This project includes a protected admin registration page.
-The form is only accessible if no admin user exists yet in the database.
-It’s built with Next.js App Router, Prisma, bcrypt-ts, React Hooks, and Zod validation.
+The form is accessible if there is no administrator user in the database, the first User created is with the `"ADMIN"` role and the next ones will be `"USER"`.
+It’s built with Next.js App Router, Prisma, bcrypt-ts, React Hooks, shadcn-ui, and Zod validation.

 ## 📁 File Structure